Buying Prints, Books and Gift Vouchers FAQs

 The darkroom workshops are primarily for beginners and people who have some skills but want to make better quality prints (they are not for experts).
 This includes people who have never taken a black and white film but would like to experience darkroom printing; in this case you will be using some of Dave’s 35mm negatives.

-The landscape photography group courses on our programme have a maximum of 3 people but, unlike most courses with other companies, there are 2 tutors for every course.
+Our landscape photography courses have a maximum of 3 people but, unlike most courses with other companies, there are 2 tutors for every course.
 That gives you a lot of attention.
-We can run private courses with more people if that is what you would like.

 The darkroom printing workshops have a maximum of 2 people for both group (we set the dates) and personal workshops (dates agreed with the client).
 There are 6 enlargers to choose from so this allows quite a bit of space per individual and a lot of attention from Ilford Master Darkroom Printer Dave Butcher.
 Formats to print from include 35mm, 120 roll film and 5 x 4 inch sheets.